-What Makes Yin & Yang Different?
+What Makes Yin and Yang Yoga Styles Different?

 The material energy of yin is passive or receptive while the material energy of yang is active.
 These representations of yin and yang show themselves in the seasons (winter is yin while summer is yang,) and in gender (female or male.)

 When it comes to yoga, Yin Yoga is receptive and softer in nature.